arnabd88/Satire/README.md

 # SATIRE: Scalable Abstraction-guided Technique for Incremental Rigorous analysis of round-off Errors

-Satire is a first order error analysis tools for obtaining rigorous bounds on floating point round-off errors.
+Satire is a first order error analysis tool for obtaining rigorous bounds on worst case floating point round-off errors.
 It works on straight line floating-point programs.
 Satire, sheds light on how scalability and bound-tightness can be attained through a combination of incremental analysis,  abstraction, and judicious use of concrete and symbolic evaluation.